otomight/z01_forum/conception/MakeForum.md

 #### Moderation

-Moderation is essential for a Forum to control the displayed content so that it respects the Term and Condition of Use (TCUs).
+Moderation is essential for a Forum to control the displayed content so that it respects the Terms and Conditions of Use (TCUs).

 The content must be appropriate : respectful, relevant; not obscene, illegal or insulting.